bundabrg/bcf/docs/api.md

 ## Command Class

 To create a command extend from an appropriate BaseCommand class and annotate with @Command.
-For a Bukkit plugin use `BukkitCommand`.
+For a Bukkit plugin use `BukkitCommand`, and Bungeecord uses `BungeeCommand`.

 !!! example
     ```java